Peek-a-Boo (Siouxsie and the Banshees song): History

 The song's peculiar sound is due to its experimental recording which was based on a sample.
 The song was built on a loop in reverse of a brass part with drums which the group previously arranged a year before for a cover of John Cale's "Gun".
 The band selected different parts of that tape when played backwards, editing them and re-recording on top of it, adding a different melody plus accordion, a one-note bass and jarring guitar.
 Drummer Budgie also added another beat.
 Once the instrumental parts were finished, Siouxsie sang her lyrics over it.
 The lyric track was further manipulated by Siouxsie's use of a different microphone for each line of the song.
 It took the band a year to arrive at this result.
 When initially composed to be an extra track for 1987's "The Passenger" single, the band realized that the song was too good to be relegated to B-side status and deserved better exposure.

-"Peek-a-Boo" was one of Siouxsie and the Banshees' most recognisable and popular singles; it was also the group's first to chart in the U.S. Billboard Hot 100, reaching the No. 53 in the week of 3 December.
+"Peek-a-Boo" was one of Siouxsie and the Banshees' most recognisable and popular singles; it was also the group's first to chart in the US Billboard Hot 100, reaching the No. 53 in the week of 3 December.
 The song was very popular on alternative rock radios and received heavy play on MTV.
 In September 1988, Billboard magazine premiered a new Modern Rock Tracks chart, which measured radio airplay on US modern rock stations; "Peek-a-Boo" was the chart's first No. 1 song.
 In the UK, "Peek-a-Boo" became their fifth Top 20 UK hit, peaking at No. 16 on the UK Singles Chart.
 In Canada, the song reached No. 29 on the RPM Retail Sales chart.

 A minor controversy ensued after the single's release, as the lines to the chorus ("...Golly jeepers/Where'd you get those weepers?/Peepshow, creepshow/Where did you get those eyes?...") were found to be too similar to the lyrics in the 1938 song "Jeepers Creepers".
 To remedy the situation and to avoid legal action, the band gave co-songwriting credit on "Peek-a-Boo" to Harry Warren and Johnny Mercer.

-Rap artist Sir Mix-a-Lot used elements of the song's themes about sex work for the track "The (Peek-A-Boo) Game" on his 1989 Seminar; while initial pressings featured actual samples from the song, repressings removed the samples.
+Rap artist Sir Mix-a-Lot used elements of the song's themes about sex work for the track "The (Peek-a-Boo) Game" on his second studio album Seminar (1989); while initial pressings featured actual samples from the song, repressings removed the samples.

 Charts

 In the media

-"Peek-a-Boo" was covered in 2010 by Australian artist Bertie Blackman.
+"Peek-a-Boo" was covered in 2010 by the Australian indie rock singer Bertie Blackman.
 The song was made available as downloadable content for the Rock Band platform on 20 April 2010.
-A cover version of the song was used in the 2001 film Jeepers Creepers.
-The music video was watched and commented on by Beavis and Butthead.
+A cover version of the song was used in the horror film Jeepers Creepers (2001).
+The music video was watched and commented on by Beavis and Butt-Head.